MateuszOskedraFHNWAccount/Internet-Technology/README.md

-# Educational Peer Exchange Platform for Fachhochschule Nordwestschweiz Students (EduPeerFHNW)
+# Educational Peer Exchange Platform for Fachhochschule Nordwestschweiz Students (CommunityFHNW)

 This project aims to facilitate a peer-to-peer learning and support environment for students at the Fachhochschule Nordwestschweiz (FHNW).
 It includes features for peer tutoring, project collaboration, and a buddy system for exchange students.

 [![License](https://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)

-> 🚧: **This is a template project**: Ensure you adapt this documentation and the source code for your specific needs and use case.
-Guidance comments marked with "🚧" should be addressed or removed in your final documentation.

 #### Contents:
 - [Analysis](#analysis)